MrDroid17/La-flickr-cuisine-angular-app/README.md

 ## Feature
 * User can also review and rate food on scale of 1 to 10.
 * App Consist of two fully responsive page one for to see all the list of food with pagination and other one for details and rating.
+* Made Reusable component
+* Use of angular material

 ## Framework and Library uses
 * Agular 7.3.0